Intimacy

 Sex Toys Are Not "Substitutes"

 "Using toys means my technique isn't enough."
-This misconception blocks toy introduction.
+This misconception is the biggest barrier blocking toy introduction.
 Toys don't replace partners; they expand shared sexual experience.
-Vibrations and stimulations impossible with hands or mouth open new pleasure dimensions.
+Vibrations and stimulations impossible with hands or mouth open new pleasure dimensions previously unnoticed.

 Three Points for Using Toys Together